By Chef Brittanny Anderson

 UPSCALE | Lemaire at the Jefferson Hotel

 They serve classic, old school, Southern food.
 Walter Bundy is the chef and he’s a hunter, so there’s tons of game.
 His venison dishes are really incredible.
-He does a venison dish with hand-foraged blackberries which is crazy.
+He does a venison dish with hand-foraged blackberries which is delicious.

 Cover Image Photo Credit: Ron Cogswell [Flickr]